 And thirdly, the Society brings these professionals together.
 Current pollsters will benefit greatly from an engaged community of veteran “Pollsters General,” as journalist Bill Schneider once dubbed the position.

 The papers of President Bill Clinton’s pollster and the Society’s founder, Mark J. Penn, are the first to have been submitted to the archives and will be available for research in the near future.
-This collection includes the actual data in both hard copy cross-tabulations and in researchable electronic form as well as the memoranda and analysis provided to the President.
+This collection includes the actual data in both hard copy cross-tabulations and in researchable electronic format as well as the memoranda and analysis provided to the President.

 For more information about the Society of Presidential Pollsters contact Chris Rotella.